Secure Compute-and-Forward in a Bidirectional Relay: Description of the Problem

-The code has an average transmit power per dimension defined as
+The code has an \emph{average transmit power per dimension} defined as

-\item \textbf{Decoder:} The relay $\mathtt{R}$ receives a vector $\w\in\R^{(d)}$ as given in (\ref{eq:mac_ch}).
-The decoder at the relay is a mapping $\Psi^{(d)}: \R^{d} \to \Gp^{(d)}$ that maps the received vector to an element of the set of messages.
+\item \textbf{Decoder:} The relay $\mathtt{R}$ receives a vector $\W\in\R^{(d)}$ as given in (\ref{eq:mac_ch}).
+The decoder, $\cD^{(d)}: \R^{d} \to \Gp^{(d)}$ maps the received vector to an element of the set of messages.
 The average probability of error of the decoder is defined as

-where $\mathbb{E}_{(X,Y)}$ and $\mathbb{E}_{\z}$ denote expectations over the messages ($X,Y$) and the additive noise ($\z$), respectively. \end{enumerate} \end{definition} We say that a point $(\cP,\cR)$ in the power-rate region is \emph{achievable with perfect secrecy} if, for every $\epsilon>0$, there exists a sequence of $(d,N^{(d)})$ codes that satisfy conditions (S1)--(S3), and for sufficiently large $d$, satisfy